Akshay-ALLAM/AI-Powered-Client-Feedback-Routing-System/README.md

 # AI-Powered Client Feedback Routing System

-An n8n automation that reads client feedback from a Google Form, uses an AI model to analyze it (sentiment, risk level, root problem, suggested solution), and automatically routes it into organized Google Sheets — with a live dashboard summarizing everything.
+An n8n automation that pulls in client feedback from a Google Form, runs it through an AI model to figure out sentiment, risk, and next steps, and then sorts it automatically into Google Sheets — with a dashboard on top that updates itself.

-Built as a portfolio project to demonstrate no-code automation + AI integration skills.
+I built this as a portfolio project to show what I can do with no-code automation and AI integration.

-> **Note:** This is a practice/demo project.
-All company names, emails, and feedback shown are fictional ("Alladi" is a placeholder brand name, not a real client).
-Actual spreadsheet data has been excluded/blurred to avoid publishing anything resembling client information, even though it's fake.
+**Note:** This is a practice project, not a real client's work.
+Names, emails, and feedback are all made up ("Alladi" is just a placeholder brand name).
+I've also blurred/left out the actual spreadsheet rows in the screenshots below, just to be safe about not publishing anything that looks like real client data.

----

-## 🧩 What Problem Does This Solve?
+## What problem does this solve?

-Imagine a company collects customer feedback through a simple Google Form.
-On a small scale, someone can read every response by hand.
-But once you get dozens or hundreds of responses, that becomes slow and inconsistent — one person might rate a comment "urgent," another might not.
+If a company collects feedback through a Google Form, someone eventually has to read through it and figure out what matters.
+That's fine at first, but once you're getting dozens or hundreds of responses, it gets slow and inconsistent — one person might flag something as urgent, another might miss it entirely.

-This workflow automates that triage step.
-Every time someone submits the form:
+This workflow handles that first pass automatically.
+When someone submits the form:

-1. It **reads the new response** automatically (no manual checking).
+1. It picks up the new response right away, no manual checking needed.
-2. It **decides if it's positive or negative** feedback based on the star rating.
+2. It looks at the star rating and sorts the feedback into positive or negative.
-3. It sends the feedback to an **AI model**, which acts like a junior analyst — it reads the comment and writes up the sentiment, the core problem, a suggested solution, a risk level (is this client about to leave?), and a priority.
+3. It sends the comment to an AI model, which reads it like a junior analyst would — pulling out the sentiment, the actual problem, a suggested fix, how much risk there is of losing the client, and a priority level.
-4. It **files the analysis** into the right spreadsheet tab (positive or negative).
+4. It writes that analysis into the right sheet (positive or negative).
-5. A **dashboard tab** automatically keeps running totals, so anyone can see at a glance how many clients are happy, how many are at risk, and what the average rating is — without opening a single row of raw data.
+5. A dashboard tab keeps a running total of everything, so you can see at a glance how things are trending without digging through individual rows.

----

-## 🔁 How It Works (Architecture)
+## How it works

 ```
 Google Form